 • He fixed the outcome by making a secret deal.

-Other ways to say: Rig the result, cheat the system
+Other ways to say: Rig the result, cheat the system, set it up

 Example Sentence: